 - For all approved proposals (bands A, B, C, and filler), GTC Phase 2 information must be submitted to the GTC at the deadline corresponding to the semester in which the proposal is accepted.

-- The Observatory announces that the R. A. range 10 – 12 h is highly over-subscribed, whereas the R. A. interval 3 – 7 h and bright moon time are generally less demanded.
+- The Observatory announces that the R. A. range 10 – 12 h is highly over-subscribed, whereas the R. A. interval 3 – 8 h and bright moon time are generally less demanded.
+Programs that can use bright moon time and/or have targets with R. A. between 3 and 8 h do compete for less oversubscribed telescope time and regions of the sky.
+They will have higher probability of being executed at the telescope.

 - Starting in semester 2019A, all proposals (including ToO) will be ranked in bands A, B, C, and filler.
 Principal Investigators of A-, B-, and C-ranked proposals and filler projects must complete GTC Phase 2 of ALL approved observations in due time.
 The bands assigned to each proposal are defined as follows: